Hang in there, Baby: In politics

 In 1973, Vice President Spiro Agnew, charged with accepting $100,000 in bribes while holding office as Baltimore County Executive, Governor of Maryland, and Vice President, was allowed to plead no contest to a lesser charge as long as he agreed to resign as vice president.
 In September 1973, while he was considering his situation, Representatives William L. Dickenson, Republican from Alabama, and Samuel Devine, Republican from Ohio, presented him with a "Hang in There, Baby" poster signed by 100 members of Congress as a token of encouragement and support.
 Agnew resigned on October 10, 1973.
 President Nixon also received a copy of the poster from a supporter during the Watergate scandal.

-Another copy of the kitten poster hangs in an outer office of Canadian Prime Minister Justin Trudeau.
+Another copy of the kitten poster hangs in an outer office of former Canadian Prime Minister Justin Trudeau.
 The vintage poster originally belonged to his father, former Prime Minister Pierre Elliott Trudeau.

-On February 18, 2021, the value investor Keith Gill was invited to testify on the GameStop short squeeze at the United States House Committee on Financial Services.
-During his appearance a version of this poster was hanging clearly visible behind him.

 Legacy

 Victor Baldwin made approximately $700,000 from sales of the posters, much of which went to settle his divorce, which he was apparently happy to spend it on.
 Baldwin produced other animal-themed posters throughout the 1970s, as well as licensing a wristwatch, mugs, glasses and other products featuring the "Hang in There, Baby" cat image.
 The original poster was one of the earliest motivational posters, and is now considered collectible, often selling for many times its original value.